Multiscale carrier-envelope phase characterization of 2-\mu m pulses delivered by a 200-kHz optical parametric amplifier: Declarations

-The CEP of the output pulses is measured with a home-built $f$-$2f$-interferometer.
-It consists of a white light generation and a second-harmonic generation part for the 2-µm pulses, both producing spectral components around 700-800\:nm.
-The spectral interference pattern averaged over 200 pulses and recorded over ten minutes is shown in Fig. S3(a).
-By fitting a sine function to each spectrum, the phase of the oscillation, which is the relative CEP of the pulse, can be extracted.
-To illustrate this procedure, one exemplary spectrum and a sine function fit to the data are shown in Fig. S3(b).
+The CEP of the output pulses is measured using a home-built $f$-$2f$-interferometer.
+It consists of a white light generation part and subsequent frequency doubling of the broadened spectrum, both producing spectral components in the region around 700-800\:nm.
+The relative intensity of these components is adjusted using a polarizer.
+The resulting spectral interference pattern averaged over 200 pulses and recorded for seven minutes is shown in Fig.\:S6(a).
+An exemplary spectrum from the beginning of the measurement is shown in Fig.\:S6(b).